-It is CustomA2Z' policy to (1) block access to or remove any content (including, without limitation, text, graphics, and photos) (collectively, "Content") that it believes in good faith to infringe the intellectual property rights of third parties following receipt of a compliant notice; and (2) remove and discontinue service to repeat infringers.
+It is CustomA2Z's policy to (1) block access to or removes any content (including, without limitation, text, graphics, and photos) (collectively, "Content") that it believes in good faith to infringe the intellectual property rights of third parties following receipt of a compliant notice; and (2) remove and discontinue service to repeat infringers.

 If you believe that Content residing on or accessible through the CustomA2Z Service constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, please send a notice of infringement containing the following information to the Designated Agent listed below:

-It is CustomA2Z policy: to remove or disable access to the allegedly-infringing Content; to notify the member whose Content has been removed or disabled; and that repeat offenders will have the allegedly-infringing Content removed from the Service and that CustomA2Z will terminate such member's access to the Service.
+It is CustomA2Z policy: to remove or disable access to the allegedly-infringing Content; to notify the member whose Content has been removed or disabled, and that the repeat offender will have the allegedly-infringing Content removed from the Service, and that CustomA2Z will terminate such member's access to the Service.

-Identification of the Content that has been removed or disabled, including a description of the where the material in question appeared on the CustomA2Z Service before it was removed or disabled;
+(1) Identification of the Content that has been removed or disabled, including a description of where the material in question appeared on the CustomA2Z Service before it was removed or disabled;

-If a counter-notice is received by the Designated Agent, CustomA2Z may send a copy of the counter-notice to the original complaining party informing that party that CustomA2Z may replace the removed Content or cease disabling it in 10 business days.
+(5) Suppose the Designated Agent receives a counter-notice.
+In that case, CustomA2Z may send a copy of the counter-notice to the original complaining party informing that party that CustomA2Z may replace the removed Content or cease disabling it in 10 business days.
 Unless the rights owner files an action seeking a court order against the member, the removed Content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at CustomA2Z discretion.

-Please note that under Section 512(f) of the DMCA, any person who knowingly misrepresents that Content or activity is infringing may be subject to liability for damages, including attorney's fees.
+Please note that under Section 512(f) of the DMCA, any person who knowingly misrepresents that Content or activity is infringing may be liable for damages, including attorney's fees.

-You can file complaints through the links below for:
+You can file complaints through the links below: